Abington Plant Removal Services

 Contact Abington's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Abington is managed by the Department of Public Works (DPW), with seasonal yard waste collection running from April–November.
-Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-Woody debris should be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
-The Transfer Station requires resident stickers and may charge permits or fees for contractors.
-Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill, never composted or chipped; diseased plants follow quarantine and controlled disposal protocols; hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
-Healthy native plants are suitable for municipal composting, while large woody material may be coordinated with municipal chipping services.
-Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens, and all materials must remain on private property until collection to avoid MS4 violations.
-For more information, contact: Abington Department of Public Works
+Proper plant material disposal in Abington is managed seasonally from April-Nov.
+Residents must use biodegradable paper bags for yard waste—plastic bags are prohibited under MassDEP rules.
+Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
+The Transfer Station requires a resident sticker for access, and contractors may need permits or pay fees.
+Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil plastic and sent to a certified landfill, never composted or chipped.
+Diseased plants follow quarantine and controlled disposal protocols, while hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
+Healthy native plants are accepted in municipal composting.
+Large woody material may be coordinated with municipal chipping services.
+Immediate cleanup is essential to prevent invasive seed or pathogen spread, and materials must be kept off streets and storm drains to avoid MS4 violations.
+For guidance on schedules and regulations:

 500 Gliniewicz Way, Abington, MA 02351